tinymce/bedrock/doc/saucelabs_modes.md

 > NOTE: `bedrock` has only experimental support for SauceLabs integrations.
 This feature is not yet reliable.

-There are three commands which handle the integration: bedrock-remote, bedrock-sauce, and bedrock-sauce-single.
+There are three commands which handle the integration: `bedrock-remote`, `bedrock-sauce-single`, and `bedrock-sauce`.

 ## bedrock-remote